jennybehre/3D_Object_Detection/README.md

 ### Step 4
-In the last step the performance of the object detection is evaluated by computing the intersection-over-union between labels and detection and by calculating the precision and recall.
+In the last step the performance of the object detection is evaluated by computing the intersection-over-union of labels and detection and by calculating the precision and recall values.
 The model is producing a precision of 0.95065 and a recall of 0.94444.

 ![image](img/RecallIou.png)